OpenNBS/NoteBlockWorld/web/public/docs/terms.md

 Welcome to Note Block World!
 We, at OpenNBS, believe in the power of collaboration, art, and creativity.
 This platform allows note block musicians to share their creations, discover new works from the community, and enjoy their favorite pieces anywhere they go.

 Our core philosophy is that making things out in the open benefits everyone.
-That’s why, like Open Note Block Studio, this site’s entire source code is available under a permissive license.
+That’s why, like Note Block Studio, this site’s entire source code is available under a permissive license.

 These Terms describe our commitments to you, and your rights and responsibilities when using our service.
 Please read them carefully and reach out to us if you have any questions. **By using and submitting content to Note Block World, you agree to these Terms!**